 Curly endive resembles dandelion leaves a little with their long stems and wavy leaves.
 Escarole looks quite similar to lettuce.

 Both of these greens contain more calcium than lettuce, but less than herbs or dark leafy greens like kale or collard greens.

 Watermelon is a popular favorite fruit of many guinea pigs.
-I had a 100% success rate on the first try introducing watermelon to all my piggies.
+I had a 100% success rate on the first try when introducing watermelon to all of my piggies.